 Watch two important Canadian films and hear our youth take part in this meaningful dialogue with the filmmakers and their peers.

 How It Works

-- The two films will be available for 48 hours starting first thing on April 21.
+- The two films will be available for 48 hours on April 21.

-- At 2:00pm EDT on April 21, immediately following the live school event, you’ll receive the link to view the discussion on YouTube (available indefinitely).
+- At 2 PM EDT on April 21, immediately following the live school event, access to the filmmaker discussion will become available below.

 Live Q&A with Directors Charles Officer and Sonia Bonspille Boileau.
 Moderated by Garvia Bailey and Jason Ryle.

 About the Films